StoneStepsInc/zlib-nuget/README.md

 The static library is built with the `stdcall` calling convention.

-The debug versions of the library are built with `NDEBUG` defined, so `assert` calls work as intended for `Debug` and `Release` configurations.
+The non-debug versions of the library are built with `NDEBUG` defined, so `assert` calls work as intended for `Debug` and `Release` configurations.

 ## Building a Nuget Package